CUSTOMERS BANCORP, INC. ANNOUNCEMENT: If You Have Suffered Losses in Customers Bancorp, Inc. (NYSE: CUBI), You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Customers Bancorp, Inc. (NYSE: CUBI) resulting from allegations that Customers Bancorp may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Customers Bancorp, Inc. (NYSE: CUBI) resulting from allegations that Customers Bancorp may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Customers Bancorp securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.